webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 The solution is to define a custom box using the '''viewBox''' attribute.
-Doing so declares a set of abstract units for exclusive use within the graphic, which may bear no relation to the coordinate space in which the graphic appears:
+Doing so declares a set of abstract units for exclusive use within the graphic, which may bear no relation to the coordinate space within which the graphic appears, to which the SVG's '''width''' and '''height''' apply:

 <syntaxhighlight lang="xml">
 <svg width="300" height="100" viewBox="0 0 600 200">